samborkent/plasma-solver/README.md

 # Assumptions
 * The excitation energy of the atoms in the unit cell are neglected.
-* Identical particles are assumed to seperate in space due to their initial velocity distribution, thus collisions between identical particles are neglected.
 * The background gas starts out with zero velocity, as the room temperature velocity is aroung 400 m/s, which is two orders smaller than the plume particle velocities.
-The particles in the background gas don't have a preferential direction, so their average velocity zeros out.
+The particles in the background gas do not have a preferential direction, so their net velocity is zero.
 * Only head-on collisions are included, so there is no net exchange of particles between angular bins.
 * Particles can only gain positive momentum, when a lighter plasma particle